tjadams/Coding-Problems/dsalgo/README.md

 #### Advantages
 - Enqueue: Insert element at end of queue in O(1) time if less than total underlying array size
 - Dequeue: Remove element from beginning of queue in O(1) time
-- Can be made to have a dynamic container size by resizing an underlying array or using an underlying linked list
+- Can be made to have a dynamic container size by resizing an underlying array or using an underlying linked list. **This is neat**

 #### Disadvantages
 - Can only remove elements from the beginning of the queue